-Are you presenting data graphs a lot on your slides?
-Make sure you are not falling into one of the data visualization traps.
-Here are the most common mistakes I see people do when they present various Excel charts to PowerPoint.
+How to present data on your slides while keeping clarity and professional look?
+Make sure you are not failing into one of the data visualization traps.
+I collected the most common mistakes I see people do in business presentations.
+Especially when they present data from various Excel charts copied to PowerPoint.

 How to avoid those typical data visualization mistakes?
-I am sharing a few quick tips on how you can handle those mistakes using only PowerPoint tools.
+I am sharing a few quick tips how you can handle those mistakes.

 This is a fragment of our training workshops.
-For more details see our Online Training on Presentation Design.
+For more details see our Online Trainings on Presentation Design.

 1. Inappropriate data chart

-However for most of the presentation purposes, you will need to use a few basic charts or their versions: Bar (or column) chart, Pie chart (also doughnut or donut one), and Line chart (or area chart).
+For most of presentation purposes you will need to use a few basic charts or their versions: Bar (or column) chart, Pie chart (also doughnut or donut one), and Line chart (or area chart).
 Each of them fits a different purpose:

 Line Charts and Area Charts

-The line chart is best for showing data change over time, For example, showing sales trends, website traffic over the last days or global warming temperatures over decades.
+Line chart is best for showing data change over time, For example showing sales trends, website traffic over last days or global warming temperatures over decades.

 Pie and Doughnut Charts

-Those are nice-looking charts in the shape of a circle, that are meant to represent data that compose one whole.
+Those are nice looking charts on shape of circle, that are meant to represent data that compose one whole.
 Typically a market share or any kind of percentage data e.g. a survey answers distribution.

-An important mistake to avoid in a pie chart to check for – the percentage values should always sum up to 100%.
+Logical error in a pie chart is when percentage values do not sum up to 100%.

-Speaking of common visual error that I see quite often, is using a pie chart with way too many categories.
-To keep data readability high, I recommended showing max 6 categories in a pie chart.
+Visual mistakes I see a lot is using pie charts with way to many categories.
+From design point of view, to keep readability I’d recommended showing max 6 categories in a pie chart.
 And order them by value from biggest to smallest.
-If you have more categories, group the last 7+ categories into one category “others”.
-And if needed, show this category on another chart.
+If you have more categories, group last 7+ into one category “others”.
+And if needed, show this category on other chart.

 Column and Bar Charts

-Those charts represent data value by the size of a vertical or horizontal bar.
+Those charts represent data value by size of a vertical or horizontal bar.
 They are suitable to compare multiple categories e.g. sales of various products.
-Unlike line or pie charts, you can show here also more variables and charts will be still readable.
+Unlike line or pie charts, you can show here also more variables and chart will be still readable.

-One thing I would suggest is to use color coding with some business logic behind it.
+One thing I would suggest is to use color coding with some business logic behind.
 Use various colors if you want to underline that variables are different.
-Apply only 1 color if you want to focus more on values than on a variety of categories.
+Apply only 1 color if you want to focus more on values than on variety of categories.

-If the focus of your presentation is to show outcomes in an understandable way, and not to do exploratory data analysis, then it’s better to use those classical data charts.
-Avoid fancy new charts, that may not be that easy to comprehend by your audience.
+If the focus of your presentation is to show outcomes in an understandable way, and not to do exploratory data analysis, then it’s better to use those classical data chart.
+Avoid fancy new chart, that may not be that easy to comprehend by your audience.

 Choosing one of those basic data graphs, consider what you want to show: